How Safe Is Safe Enough? Addressing Johua's Law

 Joshua's law states that all 16-year-olds applying for a Class D driver's license must complete an approved driver education course in both public and private schools AND complete a total of 40 hours of supervised driving, 6 hours of which must be at night.
 The additional 40 hours must be supervised and documented by a parent or legal guardian.

-I'm sure my fellow public safety personnel who work in emergency medical services can attest, sadly enough, when we encounter crash sites, all to often it is young drivers involved.
+It is with almost certainty, that public safety personnel who work in emergency medical services can attest, sadly enough, when they encounter crash sites, all to often it is young drivers involved.
 While texting and driving laws are not specifically targeted to teen drivers, texting and driving is also attributed to countless fatal accidents involving young drivers.

 There are many valuable websites out there.
 If you have a teenage driver, plan to have one, or just know one, educate yourself.
 Educate your young drivers.
-Because, as good as these current teen driving laws are, one still has to question, are they enough?
+Educate yourself on the driving laws for young people.
+But most of all, lead by example, obey the traffic laws, and encourage safe and responsible driving behaviors.
+According to an article on Minlaw.com relating to fatal accidents involving teen drivers, "However, teen crash fatalities in Georgia area still high.
+In 2007, there were 300 fatalities involving young drivers in Georgia.
+Of these fatalities, 120 were teen drivers themselves."
+(Fatal).
+Because, at the end of the day, one can only question, as good as these current teen driving laws are, one still has to question, are they enough?